Shortness of Breath clinical trials at University of California Health

 Congestive heart disease (CHF) can frequently cause transudative pleural effusions, some of which do not completely resolve with diuretics alone.
 These effusions can cause significant morbidity, leading to ongoing dyspnea and hypoxia, resulting in additional office and hospital visits.
 TREAT-CHF is a randomized trial studying tunneled pleural catheter (TPC) versus standard medical management for the treatment recurrent symptomatic pleural effusions secondary to CHF that are refractory to maximal medical therapy.
 TREAT-CHF will study whether the addition of a TPC can improve quality of life and minimize health care utilization over the one year following insertion.

-Our lead scientists for Shortness of Breath medical studies include Scott S. Oh, DO, FCCP, DAABIP.
+Our lead scientists for Shortness of Breath research studies include Scott S. Oh, DO, FCCP, DAABIP.